MiniFrs/eaglercrafthtml/README.md

 Welcome to RizzyCraft, an offline version of eaglercraft.
+Feel free to fork but give credits